 The Castle Bravo Test

-In all, the United States made over 67 nuclear tests in the Marshall Islands.
-Today, a Compact of Free Association (COFA) between the United States, the Marshall Islands, the Federated States of Micronesia, and Palau allows citizens of these island nations to travel to the United States without a passport.
-The United States also gives free medical care for the hundreds of people who developed cancers because of radiation.
-The COFA nations give the American military use of their territory – with the rule that the Americans do not use, store, or test nuclear weapons in the islands.
+In all, the United States tested over 67 nuclear bombs in the Marshall Islands.
+Today, a Compact of Free Association (COFA) between the United States, the Marshall Islands, the Federated States of Micronesia, and Palau allows citizens of these island countries to travel to the United States without a passport.
+The United States gives free medical care for the hundreds of people who developed cancers because of radiation.
+The COFA countries give the American military use of their territory with the rule that the Americans do not use, store, or test nuclear weapons in the islands.

-Today, the original members of the nuclear club have agreed to end all nuclear testing.
+Today, the first five countries to build nuclear weapons have agreed never to test their nuclear weapons again.
 However, India and Pakistan tested nuclear weapons in 1998, and North Korea has tested its weapons many times since 2000.

 THE SPACE RACE

-As the war was ending, hundreds of German rockets, and their scientists were captured.
+As the war was ending, hundreds of German rockets, and their scientists were found by both the Allies.
 Taken to the Soviet Union and United States, they were “encouraged” to work and share their knowledge.

-Of course, rockets and satellites could be used to explore space, but they also could be used for the military.
-Most leaders thought intercontinental ballistic missiles were the best nuclear weapons.
+Of course, rockets and satellites can be used to explore space, but they also can be used for the military.
+And leaders in both the East and the West thought intercontinental ballistic missiles would be great for carrying nuclear weapons.

 On October 4, 1957, the Soviet Union showed the world that they had missiles able to reach any part of the world when they launched the Sputnik satellite into Earth orbit.
-After some embarrassing failures, and after four months of waiting, the Americans finally managed to launch their own satellite, Explorer 1, on January 31, 1958.
+After some embarrassing mistakes, and after four months of waiting, the Americans finally launched their own satellite, Explorer 1, on January 31, 1958.

-In 1957, the Soviets sent the first animal into space – a dog named Laika – and on April 12, 1961, Soviet cosmonaut Yuri Gagarin became the first human to go around the Earth.
-This was another embarrassing failure for the United States and showed the world again how good the Soviets had become at science.
+The Soviets sent the first animal into space, a dog named Laika, and on April 12, 1961, Soviet cosmonaut Yuri Gagarin became the first human to go into space.
+This was another embarrassment for the United States and showed the world again how good the Soviets had gotten at science.

-In 1961, President John F. Kennedy (JFK) said that the United States would land a man on the moon before the end of the decade.
+In 1961, President John F. Kennedy set a goal of having an American land a man on the moon before 1970.
 At the time, such a mission was impossible.
 Lots of money and scientists would be needed to make his goal happen but Kennedy thought it would be worth the price.
 At a speech at Rice University, he said, “We choose to go to the Moon!
-We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard; because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one we intend to win.”
+We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard.”

-Several years later, the United States started the Apollo Program.
+Several years later, the United States started the Apollo Program to build the rockets and do the research needed for a mission to the Moon.
 Neil Armstrong and Buzz Aldrin became the first people to set foot on the moon, on July 21, 1969.
 Over 300 million people around the world watched the event through their televisions.
-As he stepped off the Eagle Lander onto the Moon, Armstrong delivered his famous line, “One small step for man, one giant leap for mankind.”
+As he stepped off the Eagle Lander onto the Moon, Armstrong said, “One small step for man, one giant leap for mankind.”